featurist/plastiq-throttle/readme.md

 }
 ```

-* `options.throttle` - the throttle duration, if `0` (the default) then there is no time-based throttling (only based on arguments and promise completion)
+* `options.throttle` - the throttle duration in milliseconds, default 140. if `0` then there is no time-based throttling (only based on arguments and promise completion)
 * `fn` - a function to be throttled, if it returns a promise, then the next call will be delayed until this promise completes.

     Why wait for promises to complete?
 To eliminate the risk of race-conditions.
 Imagine you search for users matching `a` first, then `adam`.
 If we do them concurrently, then the results for `adam` could come back before the results of `a`. `model.users` will be set to the results of `adam` first and then finally to the results of `a`, quite unexpected.